Blackport: Production

 Filming started in 2020 and took place in Reykjavík and in the Westfjords.

 Reception

 According to a poll by Prósent, 57% of the Icelandic population watched the first episode of the show with 88% giving it a positive review.
 Following the shows première, Independence Party parliamentarian Ásmundur Friðriksson criticised the show for its portrayal of the rural people of Iceland.

 Awards

 In September 2021, the series won the Grand Prize at the 2021 Series Mania festival.
 In November it won the jury prize at the Serielizados Fest in Spain.
-On 2 February 2022, the Nordisk Film & TV Fond announced that Gísli Örn Gardarsson, Björn Hlynur Haraldsson and Mikael Torfason, writers of Blackport, where the recipients of the 2022 Nordic TV Drama Screenplay Award.
+On 2 February 2022, the Nordisk Film & TV Fond announced that Gísli Örn Gardarsson, Björn Hlynur Haraldsson and Mikael Torfason, writers of Blackport, were the recipients of the 2022 Nordic TV Drama Screenplay Award.

+Sequel

+In March 2025, it was reported that a sequel, titled Stick 'Em Up, was in the making.